sifatsiddik/OG.FLUSH/README.md

 <br>

 ## Description
 This tool automatically generates a sewer system based on open-source geodata inputs, ideally the open-access source OpenStreetMaps.
-The generated outputs are then used to generate a hydrodynamic sewer system model like the Storm Water Management Model or SWMM.
+The generated outputs are then used to generate a hydrodynamic sewer system model like the Storm Water Management Model (SWMM).

 The conceptual details and methodology can be found at https://www.mdpi.com/2073-4441/15/1/46.